Eileen Dennes: Early life and career

-Eileen Dennes was born Eileen Amhurst Cowen on 1 February 1898 in Dublin, Ireland.
+Eileen Dennes was born Eileen Amhurst Cowen on 1 February 1898 in Dublin, Ireland, to Annie Kemp (née Dawson) and William Amherst Daniel Cowen.

 She began on the stage in the early 1910s.
-After travelling to Hollywood in 1917, she found work at the Empire Al Star Film Company and was offered the role of Ethel Fielding in her first film The Unforseen (1917) alongside Olive Tell.
+After travelling to Hollywood in 1917, she found work at the Empire All Star Film Company and was offered the role of Ethel Fielding in her first film The Unforeseen (1917) alongside Olive Tell.
 She made one more film in Hollywood with Tell that year titled Her Sister.

 Dennes then decided to find work in England; it was there that Cecil Hepworth offered her a contract and, in 1919, she appeared in her first English film as Bessie Saxton in Sheba starring Alma Taylor.
 She was later given the chance at starring roles in films such as Once Aboard the Lugger (1920), Mr. Justice Raffles (1921), and, once again with Alma Taylor, The Pipes of Pan (1923).

 The final film that she worked on with Hepworth was Comin' Thro the Rye in 1923.
 She then worked with Fred LeRoy Granville a year later in his film The Sins Ye Do.
 Dennes' last film appearance was in 1925 as Lucy in The Squire of Long Hadley, appearing alongside Brian Aherne.

 Dennes died 22 January 1991 in Hungerford, Berkshire, at the age of 92.